coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/dates_and_times/date-of-thanksgiving.md

 ---
 layout: recipe
-title: Calculate the date of Thanksgiving (USA and Canada)
+title: Calculate the Date of Thanksgiving (USA and Canada)
 chapter: Dates and Times
 ---
 ## Problem